We recently published a report on ‘Financial Management and Governance in Community Councils’

 - The need for community councils to demonstrate that they have an adequate and effective system of internal audit in place and receive full value from that service.

-Who the webinar is for
+Who the webinar was for

-The panel members include:
+The panel members included:

 - Anthony Barrett, Assistant Auditor General, Wales Audit Office